ltfat/ltfat/doc/doxymain.md

 first dimension and therefore they are stored continuously in memory.

-In the function headers, the data arrays are denoted with array brackets [] and a pointer is used whenever reffering to a single object.
+In the function headers, the data arrays are denoted with array brackets [] and a pointer is used whenever refering to a single object.
 This distinction is just cosmetics as the arrays decay to pointers anyway.

 Further, the following naming conventions are used consistently: